Financial securityThe page was last modified:

 Social security contributions

-When you run a limited company, you are considered as an employee in your company and the company pays employer contributions on the salary which you take out from your company.
-Some of the employer contributions go towards your health insurance and old age pension.
+When you run a limited company, you are considered an employee in your company and the company pays employer contributions on the salary which you take out from your company.
+Some of the employer contributions go towards your health insurance and pension.

 If you run a sole proprietorship, general partnership or limited partnership, you do not take out a salary from your company.
 You are instead taxed based on the company’s excess and pay self-employment contributions on that.
-Some of the self-employment contributions go towards your health insurance and old age pension.
+Some of the self-employment contributions go towards your health insurance and pension.

-If the company does not report and pay any social security contributions (employer contributions or self-employment contributions), you are not entitled to sickness benefit, old age pension or other benefits based on your work.
+If the company does not report and pay any social security contributions (employer contributions or self-employment contributions), you are not entitled to sickness benefits, pension or other benefits based on your work.
 It can be said that you earn your social benefits by paying your social security contributions.

 Insured in Sweden

 If you are covered by the Swedish social insurance system, you are under certain circumstances entitled to different types of benefits, such as parental benefit and sickness benefit.
 It is the Swedish Social Insurance Agency (Försäkringskassan) which decides whether or not you are entitled to benefits.

-Social insurance can be divided into two parts, where you may be entitled to compensation due to your residence in Sweden or due to the fact that you work in or run a company in Sweden.
+Social insurance can be divided into two parts.
+One where you can be entitled to compensation due to your residence in Sweden, and one where you can be entitled to compensation due to the fact that you work in or run a company in Sweden.
 If you come to Sweden without being entered into the population register, you must register yourself with the Swedish Social Insurance Agency (Försäkringskassan).
-The first time you apply for benefits from the Swedish Social Insurance Agency (Försäkringskassan), they will look into the matter of if you live or work here and which benefits you are entitled to.
+The first time you apply for benefits from the Swedish Social Insurance Agency (Försäkringskassan), they will check if you live or work in Sweden, and which benefits you are entitled to.

 Note that if you work in a country outside of Sweden, this may affect your right to be insured, which may entail that you are not entitled to benefits from the Swedish Social Insurance Agency (Försäkringskassan).